khanshoaib3/minecraft-access/README.md

         For windows the default location is -
             %appdata%\.minecraft
 4. Linux specific:-
     In linux we need to install the [libspeechdwrapper](https://github.com/khanshoaib3/libspeechdwrapper) as well as [xdotool](https://github.com/jordansissel/xdotool) which is used for simulating the mouse actions.
+    Although the mod overrides the library used for tts, minecraft still needs the `flite` library to be installed, so you can install it using your distro's package manager itself.
     For libspeechdwrapper, [download](https://github.com/khanshoaib3/libspeechdwrapper/raw/main/lib/libspeechdwrapper.so) the library and move it over to the minecraft folder.
     For linux the default location is -
         ~/.minecraft